 Prof. Noel Sharkey, Roboticist

-Prof. Sharkey is Professor of Artificial Intelligence and Robotics and Professor of Public Engagement at the University of Sheffield.
-He is co-founder and chair of the International Committee for Robot Arms Control (ICRAC), a group of experts concerned with the pressing dangers that military robots pose to peace and international security.
+Noel Sharkey is Emeritus Professor of Artificial Intelligence and Robotics at the University of Sheffield.
+He is also co-founder and chair of the International Committee for Robot Arms Control (ICRAC), a group of experts concerned with the pressing dangers that military robots pose to peace and international security.
+Professor Sharkey is a journal editor and has written more than 150 academic articles and books on relevant areas of robotics, psychology, computer science and machine learning.
 Longer biography.

 Ms. Wareham is advocacy director of the Arms Division of Human Rights Watch and global coordinator of the Campaign to Stop Killer Robots.
 She was centrally involved in the processes that created the Convention on Cluster Munitions and the Mine Ban Treaty, and works to ensure their universalization and implementation.

-ETHICAL: Dr. Peter Asaro, International Committee for Robot Arms Control, @PeterAsaro
+ETHICAL ASPECTS: Dr. Peter Asaro, International Committee for Robot Arms Control, @PeterAsaro @icracnet

 Dr. Asaro is co-founder and vice-chair of the International Committee for Robot Arms Control (ICRAC).
 He is a philosopher of technology who has worked in Artificial Intelligence, neural networks, natural language processing and robot vision research.
 Asaro is an affiliate scholar of the Stanford Law School’s Center for Internet and Society and director of Graduate Programs for the School of Media Studies at The New School in New York City.
 Longer biography.